antonio-paulino/Instant-Messaging/docs/README.md

 We highlight the following aspects of the physical model:

-- Primary keys use the `SERIAL` type to auto-increment the values;
+- Primary id keys use the `BIGSERIAL` type to auto-increment the values;
 - Foreign keys are used to enforce the relationships between the tables;
 - All the constraints defined in the Conceptual Model are enforced in the physical model;
 - Indexes were used to optimize some queries, such as searching for messages in a channel by creation date;